D-side/skillforest/README.md

 The tool is not intended to check whether it's actually true, it's intended to *guide* self-improvement and it relies on the user being honest with himself.
 However, the intention is *to not restrict implementations from performing such checks* on an attempt to mark a skill.
 It just doesn't seem feasible at the time, but may be very well possible within certain education systems.

-Skillforests are meant to be **federated**, in that a single user might be using **multiple skillforests** at once in this workflow, and **skillforests can reference other skillforests**, in which case clients have to load and use the dependent graphs as well.
+Skillforests are meant to be **federated**, in that a single user might be using **multiple skillforests** at once in this workflow, possibly located on *different servers* (hence, a *federation* of servers), and **skillforests can reference other skillforests**, in which case clients have to load and use the dependent skillforests as well.

+> This tool assumes that the learner and the maintainer of skillforest are different.
+Still, constructing the skillforest while progressing through it at the same time may be possible for advanced self-learners.
+Whether this could work needs to be tested.

 ## Example